1. How do I get a duplicate certificate of title?

 4. My insurance company has salvaged my vehicle, but I am keeping it and repairing it for my use.
 What steps do I need to follow?

 First apply for a salvage title in your name changing the status of your title from regular to salvage.
 (NOTE: The vehicle cannot be operated on the highway while evidenced on a salvage title).
-Upon completion of the repairs contact the closest Highway Patrol Inspection Station and make an appointment to have a salvage inspection done. ($50 fee) Take any receipts for repairs and new parts with you to the inspection.
+Upon completion of the repairs contact the closest Highway Patrol Inspection Station and make an appointment to have a salvage inspection done.
+Take any receipts for repairs and new parts with you to the inspection.
 After the vehicle has successfully completed the inspection, take Form HP106 and your salvage title, and proceed to any title office and apply for a "rebuilt salvage" title.
 After all of these steps have been completed, the vehicle is now operable for highway use.

 5. How do I transfer ownership of my vehicle to another person?

 On the back of your current title, at the top, complete the new buyers name and address, plus the purchase price.
 Complete the odometer certification area stating the mileage as it appears on the odometer.
 Right under the mileage area is the sellers notary section.
 This area must be completed and notarized.
 Next, the buyer must acknowledge the mileage as stated by the seller by filling in his signature and then printing his name.
-The seller should make a copy of the front and back of the assigned title and remove the plates from the vehicle.

 6. How do I transfer an assigned title into my name?

-After receiving an assigned title, the new buyer can proceed to any Deputy Registrar's Office with the assigned title and purchase a 30 day tag.
+After receiving an assigned title, the new buyer can proceed to Erie County Title Department or Deputy Registrar's Office with the assigned title and purchase a 30 day tag.
 Within 30 days, proceed to the Clerk of Courts title office (in order to avoid a $5.00 late charge) in any county and apply for title in your name.
 You will also have to pay sales & use tax on the purchase price of the vehicle.
 The rate varies from county to county so phone ahead for your rate.
 If you have a lien holder, you will need a certified copy of your security agreement for the lien to be noted.